Reducing carbon emissions

 The bigger picture

 One important step we can take to reduce our carbon emissions is by choosing to eat food that has been produced more locally.
-With some foods this is difficult; we don’t have the right conditions to grow bananas in the UK for example.
-For other foods such as apples, pears or cherries it makes sense to grow them locally.
+With some foods this is difficult, for example we don’t have the right conditions to grow bananas in the UK.
+For other foods such as apples, pears or cherries, it makes sense to grow them locally.

-By growing more food locally and organically we are taking positive action to reduce the impact of climate change by reducing our food miles and dependence on crude oil and other fuels, which as we know is running out.
+By growing more food locally and organically, we are taking positive action to reduce the impact of climate change by reducing our food miles and dependence on crude oil and other fossil fuels.

-This makes now a particularly good time to work toward improving our ‘food security’ by producing more local food.
-Our food hasn’t always depended on oil.
-Using small scale organic techniques can help us to understand how we produced food not too long ago while simultaneously helping us to prepare for a low carbon future!
+This makes now a particularly good time to work towards improving our ‘food security’ by producing more local food.
+The use of small scale organic techniques can help us understand how food production has changed over the course of history while simultaneously helping us to prepare for a low carbon future!